Greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plain.

 And it was not just military people.

-Years ago, getting the letters like this, emails like this, oh my gosh, my audience.
+And I got to thinking, years ago, getting letters like this, emails like this, oh my gosh, my audience, these people are writing me these letters.

-But this some of them may be writing these notes, but there are too many of these.
+But this, some of them may be writing these notes, but there are too many of these.

 People are looking at this guy that way.

-And I've told you, there are people who are scared to death about the future of the economy.
+You know, I've told you, there are people who are scared to death about the future of the economy, their kids' futures, all of this spending, the federal government power grabs.

-So I find it interesting that there there are there are people out there who think that we have a president who might actually reserve for himself the right to detain people without charge and without trial for American citizens.
+So I find it interesting that there are people out there who think that we have a president who might actually reserve for himself the right to detain people without charge and without trial for American citizens in the context of giving a speech that everybody assumed he was talking about terrorists, international, Islamic terrorists who are threatening the United States.

-Uh Marion in Greenville, Ohio, you're next.
+Marion in Greenville, Ohio, you're next.

 Hi.